-This project was a product of the Global Lake Ecological Observatory Network (GLEON) Fellowship program supported by the US National Science Foundation’s Macrosystem Biology Program (Awards # EF1137353 and EF1137327).
-Logistical support was provided by the University of Wisconsin-Madison Center for Limnology, the Cary Institute for Ecosystem Studies, the University of Wisconsin Trout Lake Station, the Lake Sunapee Protective Association and Grace Hong of GLEON.
-Limnological data providers included the NSF Long-Term Ecological Research program (North Temperate Lakes DEB-1440297 and Arctic LTER), the Swedish Meteorological and Hydrological Institute, the Swedish University of Agricultural Sciences and the Dorset Environmental Science Centre.
+This project was a product of the Global Lake Ecological Observatory Network (GLEON) Fellowship program supported by the US National Science Foundation’s MacroSystems Biology Program (Awards # EF1137353 and EF1137327).
+Logistical support was provided by the University of Wisconsin-Madison Center for Limnology, the Cary Institute of Ecosystem Studies, the University of Wisconsin Trout Lake Station, the Lake Sunapee Protective Association and Grace Hong.
+Limnological data providers included the NSF Long-Term Ecological Research program (North Temperate Lakes DEB-1440297 and Arctic LTER), the Swedish Meteorological and Hydrological Institute, the Swedish University of Agricultural Sciences and the Canadian Dorset Environmental Science Centre.
 Additional details on data sources were included online in the supporting information (S2).
 IMM, HAD, KJF, AMM, ZO, DR, FS and PCH acquired data, developed the model and performed data analyses.
 All authors participated in conceiving and developing the project and writing the paper.

 LITERATURE CITED